MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationbaseobject-class.md

 ### Remarks

-This is a helper that can be used to establish relationship between animation variables, contained in an animation object, and their container.
+This helper can be used to establish a relationship between animation variables contained in an animation object, and their container.
 It loops over animation variables and sets a back pointer to a parent animation object to each animation variable.
-In the current implementation the actual relationship is established in CAnimationBaseObject::ApplyTransitions, therefore back pointers are not set until you call CAnimationGroup::Animate.
-Knowing the relationship may be helpful when you processing events and need to get a parent animation object from CAnimationVariable (use CAnimationVariable::GetParentAnimationObject).
+In the current implementation, the actual relationship is established in CAnimationBaseObject::ApplyTransitions, therefore back pointers are not set until you call CAnimationGroup::Animate.
+Knowing the relationship may be helpful when you processing events and need to get a parent animation object from CAnimationVariable.
+Use CAnimationVariable::GetParentAnimationObject.

 ##  <a name="setuserdata"></a>  CAnimationBaseObject::SetUserData